-- a) Only nuts in the shell should be fumigated.
-Unshelled nuts or nut meat should not be fumigated. - b) Tolerance of fruit to methyl bromide may vary with varieties.
+- (a).
+Only nuts in the shell should be fumigated.
+Do not fumigate nuts without a shell or nutmeat. - (b).
+Tolerance of fruit to methyl bromide may vary with varieties.

 Check with local authorities or the registrant for additional information.

-The application rates, exposure times and aeration periods for food products are for ambient temperature (21EC) only.
-The aeration periods listed in Tables I, II and III are considered minimum figures.
+The application rates, exposure times and aeration periods for food products are for ambient temperature (21° C) only.
+The aeration periods listed in Table I are considered minimum figures.